JEPA-DNA: Grounding Genomic Foundation Models through Joint-Embedding Predictive Architectures: Experimental Results

-\item Zero-Shot Inference: We evaluate the model's out-of-the-box semantic understanding by computing the cosine similarity between embeddings of reference and variant sequences.
-For variant effect prediction tasks (e.g., ClinVar or TraitGym tasks), we extract [CLS] representations for both the reference and mutant sequences and measure their embedding angular distance.
-We assess the model's ability to rank functional variants without any task-specific training by computing AUROC and AUPRC over the similarity scores. \end{itemize}
+We assess out-of-the-box semantic understanding by computing the cosine similarity between reference and variant sequence embeddings.
+We quantify performance via AUROC and AUPRC over the resulting similarity scores, allowing us to measure the model's capacity to rank functional variants without task-specific training.

-\paragraph{Training \& Implementation Details.} All models were implemented in PyTorch with Flash Attention for efficient self-attention computation and trained on two NVIDIA GPUs using DataParallel for multi-GPU support.

-The context and target encoders are both initialized from pre-trained DNABERT-2 weights, while the predictor network is initialized from scratch using a truncated normal distribution with standard deviation 0.02 for all linear layer weights and zero initialization for biases.

-For masking strategy, we sample 1-to-3 contiguous target regions per sequence, covering 20-40\% of the sequence length.
-The context encoder processes the masked sequence while the target encoder (updated via exponential moving average) processes the full unmasked sequence.

-Training follows a multi-phase schedule optimized for continual training: \begin{itemize} \item Phase 1 (Predictor Warmup): The encoder is frozen for 1,000 steps while only the predictor is trained at a learning rate of $1 \times 10^{-5}$.
-This allows the predictor to learn meaningful initial representations before jointly training with the encoder. \item Phase 2 (Full Training): The encoder is unfrozen with a linear warmup of 500 steps from $3 \times 10^{-6}$ to $5 \times 10^{-6}$ peak learning rate, followed by cosine decay to $1 \times 10^{-6}$. \end{itemize}

-We use Stochastic Gradient Descent (SGD) \cite{bottou2010large} optimizer with momentum 0.9, batch size of 32 with gradient accumulation over 4 steps (effective batch size of 128), and constant weight decay of 0.01.
-Training proceeds for 5 epochs.
-The target encoder is updated via exponential moving average (EMA) with momentum scheduled from 0.996 to 1.0 over training.